How to make Khan Academy style videos

 If you ever tried to learn anything math or physics related over the internet, you’ve undoubtedly stumbled upon Khan Academy.

 What started as one man making videos to tutor his younger cousins and extended family over the internet quickly became one of the biggest and most comprehensive online educational resources, with courses on topics that range from math to programming, finance and history.

-What makes Sal Khan’s videos so special, though (other than his vast knowledge and knack of breaking complicated subjects down into chunks that are easy to understand) is the way he uses the medium to deliver information.
+What makes Sal Khan’s videos so special, though (other than his vast knowledge and his knack for breaking complicated subjects down into easily understandable chunks) is the way he uses the medium to deliver information.